 Walk into any new age shop and somewhere, in a little basket, you’ll likely find a pile of sage bundles.
 A sort of metaphysical cleaning ritual, burning sage, or smudging, is believed to purify a space and clear out negative energy.
 Many people use it to rid old buildings and homes of ghosts.

 But here at this old mill, we think a little differently about things that go bump in the night.
 “If I work late…I find myself talking out loud, telling the air what I am doing and how long it will take me,” says owner Abby Curtis.
-“My husband, Matt, says he feels a presence too, especially in the attic.
+“My husband, Matt, says he feel a presence, too.
 We both agree that it is friendly.”

 We live in fast-paced times, where the pressure to constantly barrel forward through history understandably ignites fears of the past.
 After all, if we don’t heed the times and find new ways to be faster and cheaper, how will our company compete with international pressure?
 It’s no wonder people are afraid of ghosts.
 We live in a culture that worships and demands the new, eschewing the old.